 I also like to press a few more white chocolate chunks into the tops of the strawberries & cream cookies when they’re still warm, but it’s only for looks.
 And if you have extra white chocolate, feel free to melt it and drizzle over the cooled cookies.

-I included this recipe over on my Valentine’s Day dessert recipes page, but they’re just as tasty without a holiday on the calendar. 🙂 Let’s eat!Print
+If you need more cookie inspiration, today’s cookies join 25+ others on my Summer Cookie Recipes collection page.
+I also included this recipe over on my Valentine’s Day dessert recipes page, but they’re just as tasty any time of the year 🙂 Let’s eat!Print

 Using a combination of butter and cream cheese, these strawberry-speckled white chocolate cookies are extra soft and uniquely creamy-tasting.
 Chill the dough for at least 2 hours before baking.